tardate/LittleArduinoProjects/README.md

-# 170 Little Arduino Projects
+# 171 Little Arduino Projects
-> Latest addition:sparkles: [ClapSwitchKit](./Electronics101/ClapSwitchKit) - build and analyse a simple clap switch circuit available as a kit
+> Latest addition:sparkles: [SMDPracticeBoards](./Electronics101/SMDPracticeBoards) - a collection of notes, kits and resources for hand-soldering surface mount devices

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like